-The Postgraduate student who is admitted in MD/DM/MCh programme is to submit the thesis protocol to the Dean within the schedule proposed by the University, duly signed by the Guide, Co-guide/s and forwarded by the HOD.
-After approval by the Thesis Protocol Committee (TPC), it has to submit the protocol to the Institutional Ethical Committee (IEC) within one month for its clearance.
+The Postgraduate student who is admitted in MD/DM/MChprogramme is to submit the thesis protocol to the Dean within the schedule proposed by the University, duly signed by the Guide, Co-guide/s and forwarded by the HOD.
+After approval by the Thesis Protocol Approval Committee (TPAC), it has to submitted to the Institutional Ethical Committee (IEC) within one month for its clearance.